sjvc/Unity3D-ResourceManager/README.md

   * Default language file should be named `strings.xml`.
   * Language specific files should be named `strings-iso_language_code.xml`.
 * Add this script to a GameObject in your scene
-* In your code, call `ResourceManager.instance.GetString` method to get your localized resource.
+* In your code, call `ResourceManager.GetString` method to get your localized resource.